 - Humanities, Social/Behavioural Sciences and Fine Arts - 15 Semester Hours

 15 semester hours of any combination of the humanities, social/behavioural sciences and fine arts courses

 - Minimum GPA to apply: 2.8 overall

 - No grade lower than a C- is acceptable in any required course.
 Remediated and repeated courses must be completed before application is submitted.

-The academic assessment is based on the applicant’s overall GPA, GPA for required math and science courses, GPAs for upper-level math and science elective courses, and the GPA for the last 45 semester hours.
+The academic assessment is based on the applicant’s GPA for required math and science courses, GPAs for upper-level math and science elective courses, and the GPA for the last-45 semester hours.
 The committee also considers factors such as strength of schedule, difficulty of courses, etc.

 The Admissions Committee of the MSU-CVM seeks to admit students who will be successful not only in the classroom, but also in clinical and/or research settings and ultimately in the profession.
 The ideal candidate will possess a balance of these qualities:

 Understanding of veterinary profession